angelynaliem/angelynaliemnew/README.md

 #### On refresh, the project and contact page broke 404

 Thanks for checking out my portfolio.
 Any constructive feedback would be much appreciated!
-Please send them via the [Contact Form](https://www.angelynaliem.com/contact).
+Please send them via the Contact Form on my portfolio site.